Tongue Twisters. What are they for? Для чего нужны скороговорки

 Challenge yourself by memorizing it.
 Use it every time before you speak Russian (before class, for example).

 Now go ahead and practice some popular Russian tongue twisters.

-Click on the image below to see all the tongue twisters.
+Click on the image above to see all the tongue twisters.